 The Pawling Library now offers free delivery of materials to persons who are physically unable to visit the library, including the elderly, the disabled, and those who are temporarily incapacitated by illness or accident.
 We can deliver books to retirement communities, senior centers, and private residences.
 You can request books of your choice, or have our Circulation Manager, Tom Clemmons, select titles according to your interests.

-For more information or if you have any questions regarding the program, contact Tom Clemmons at 845-855-3444 or email her at firstname.lastname@example.org
+For more information or if you have any questions regarding the program, contact Tom Clemmons at 845-855-3444 or email him at email@example.com

 To get started with home delivery, you can print out the form Homebound Services Registration form here, or fill a form out in person at the library.

 Do I need to be a Pawling resident to receive Homebound Services?